portlandcodeschool/js-night/core-js-lessons/lectures/Mon2.md

 `arr['push'](z)`//clunky but equivalent

 What does push function do?
 Takes one or more arguments and appends each to end of array, returning new length.
+Note that it leaves a change behind, a side-effect.
+(Therefore called "mutating" function)

 Related:
 `arr.pop()`  Takes no arguments, strips away last array element (and decrements length), and returns element.
+Again: mutator, changing original.

 Related:
 `arr.concat(arr2)` returns new array combining both.
 DOES NOT change arr itself, unlike push and pop.